 Events are posted weekly and students sign up according to their interest.
 There is at least one social and/or networking activity per week.

-Study alongside Canadian and international graduate students in a UBC Experimental Medicine course.
-Experimental Medicine graduate courses include:
+Study virtually with Canadian and international graduate students in a UBC Experimental Medicine graduate course which include:

 - MEDI 501: Molecular and Cellular Biology of Experimental Medicine